lorenzo85/scenarios-ica/ingress-gateways-secure/step4/text.md

 Create a [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
 resource in the `default` namespace named `booking` with a single HTTP route destination to internal `booking-service` host.
-The virtual service host to which traffic is being sent should be `booking.example.com`.
+The virtual service host to which traffic is sent is be `booking.example.com`.

 *virtual service:*